-This section provides an overview over existing production lines for both input data sets for Permafrost\cci modelling and the actual model frameworks.
+This section provides an overview over existing production lines for both input data sets for Permafrost cci modelling and the actual model frameworks.

 The ESA GlobPermafrost project has established production lines for gap-filling of remotely sensed land surface temperatures (LST) from MODIS, using ERA reanalysis data.
-These production lines are used as the basis for Permafrost cci processing, but they have been modified to incorporate the new ERA-5 reanalysis instead of ERA-interim.
-In ESA GlobPermafrost, another production line for assessing the fractional cover of 300m from Landcover\cci within 1km grid cells has been established.
-This has been employed directly for Permafrost\cci.
-Furthermore, a production line for subpixel ensemble generation has been created in ESA GlobPermafrost, which, however, is optimized for equilibrium permafrost models.
-Nevertheless, it forms the basis for ensemble generation in Permafrost cci.
-The SatPerm project funded by the Research Council of Norway (2015-2018) has established a production line for the ground thermal model CryoGrid 2, as employed by Westermann et al. (2015).
-With this model, Permafrost ECV generation would in principle be possible, but the algorithm implementation is not computationally efficient enough to allow global ECV processing at the resolution of 1km requested by users [RD-1].
-Therefore, in Permafrost\cci, a production line centered around the new CryoGrid CCI ground thermal model was implemented, with which ECV production is accomplished.
-This production line is continuously extended during Permafrost cci and offers significant potential for improvements in the future.
+These production lines are used as the basis for Permafrost_cci processing, but they have been modified to incorporate the new ERA-5 reanalysis instead of ERA-interim.
+In ESA GlobPermafrost, another production line for assessing the fractional cover of 300m from Landcover_cci within 1km grid cells has been established.
+This has been employed directly for Permafrost_cci.
+Furthermore, a production line for subpixel ensemble generation has been created in ESA GlobPermafrost, which forms the basis for ensemble generation in Permafrost_cci.
+To allow global ECV processing at the resolution of 1km requested by users [RD-1], the first phase of Permafrost_cci has implemented a production line centered around the CryoGrid CCI ground thermal model was implemented, with which ECV production is accomplished.
+This production line has been continuously improved during Permafrost_cci and is now implemented in the CryoGrid community model which offers significant potential for further model development in the future.